Skip to content

 provider: 'anthropic',

 system_prompt: 'You are an expert technical writer.
-Write a concise summary of the goal.
-Save it with the save_to_memory tool using the key "draft".',
+Produce a concise summary of the goal.',

 temperature: 0.7,